alyssamichelle/progress/The Future of JS 2018.md

 > "React is the most loved among developers, whereas Cordova is the most dreaded.
 However, Node.js is the most wanted."

-**The State of JS 2017 Survey Results are in!**
+**The State of JS 2017 Survey**
 ![The State of JS 2017 Survey](http://cl.nicoll.co/oGVn/Screen%20Shot%202017-12-11%20at%2018.30.24.png)

 React strikes again!
-On the npm trends
+React also did really well on the npm trends for the past year.

 ![http://www.npmtrends.com/angular-vs-ember-source-vs-react-vs-vue-vs-backbone](http://cl.nicoll.co/oD1N/Screen%20Shot%202017-12-08%20at%2016.04.25.png)